petersmythe/invapi-dual-auth/README.md

 ## Card IDE basics

-The left side of the IDE is a simple Monaco editor that can be used to edit the main.js and env.json files that we will use to store the code.
+The left side of the IDE is a simple Monaco editor that can be used to edit the `main.js` and `env.json` files that we will use to store the code.
 Click on these file names to open them.
 You will notice that the template contains a `beforeTransaction` and a `afterTransaction` function.
-There are 3 other transaction triggers - refer to the Javascript comments.
+There are 3 other transaction triggers - refer to the JavaScript comments.

 On the right, you will find a way to simulate a transaction and to view any event logs.
 Try it out now, by setting a transaction amount (in cents), the merchant code (e.g. 5462), merchant name (e.g. The Coders Bakery) and then click on Simulate card transaction.
-Switch to the Event Logs > Simulator logs and you will see a before and an after log entry, and the time that it was executed at.
-Click on `before` to load the record as simulation.json in the editor.
+Switch to the Event Logs > Simulator logs and you will see a `before` and an `after` log entry, and the time that it was executed at.
+Click on `before` to load the record as `simulation.json` in the editor.

 ## Sign up for an online key-value pair database

-For this tutorial, we will make use of Cloudflare Workers KV that will allow us to write a temporary JSON object representing the transaction.
-It will be accessible via an API that allows 1000 write requests per day on the free plan.
+For this tutorial, we will make use of [Cloudflare Workers KV](https://developers.cloudflare.com/kv/) that will allow us to write a temporary JSON object representing the transaction.
+It will be accessible via an [API](https://developers.cloudflare.com/api/) that allows 1000 write requests per day on the free plan.
 You can tweak the tutorial to make use of any other similar API.

 [PUT](https://developers.cloudflare.com/api/operations/workers-kv-namespace-write-key-value-pair-with-metadata) / [GET](https://developers.cloudflare.com/api/operations/workers-kv-namespace-read-key-value-pair)
 `https://api.cloudflare.com/client/v4/accounts/{account_id}/storage/kv/namespaces/{namespace_id}/values/{key_name}`